 When George Washington took office on April 30, 1789, he only had one single tooth—a premolar.
-The dentures he wore to disguise his toothlessness were made of several materials: the teeth of horses or asses, cows, and humans, all mounted on lead "gums."
+"He began losing teeth as early as his twenties, and was eventually forced to wear several sets of unsightly and painful dentures," according to History.
+The dentures he wore to disguise his toothlessness were made of several materials: the teeth of horses, donkeys, cows, and humans, all mounted on lead "gums."
 There is no evidence to suggest that his teeth, nor those of anyone else in that time, were ever made of wood.

 Key Facts In This Video

 There is only one complete surviving set of George Washington's teeth.
 00:13

 George Washington started losing his teeth in his mid-20s.
 00:26